amzn/style-dictionary/docs/src/content/docs/reference/Utils/DTCG.md

 ## typeDtcgDelegate

-This function processes your ["Design Token Community Group Draft spec"-compliant](https://design-tokens.github.io/community-group/format/) dictionary of tokens, and ensures that `$type` inheritance is applied.
+This function processes your ["Design Tokens Community Group Draft spec"-compliant](https://tr.designtokens.org/format/) dictionary of tokens, and ensures that `$type` inheritance is applied.

 We built this utility because it's cheaper to apply the inheritance once, rather than on every access of a token's "$type" property, checking the ancestor tree to find it.

-This utility is ran by default in Style-Dictionary after the parser hook and before the preprocessor hook.
+This utility runs by default in Style-Dictionary after the parser hook and before the preprocessor hook.

 ```js
 import { typeDtcgDelegate } from 'style-dictionary/utils';